muhammadk1607/order-made/README.md

 Order Made is a white label order management platform where companies access their orders table by going to appropriate subdomains.

+## Onboarding New Companies

+To onboard a new company, simply add it's logo with a proper name in `public` directory.

+Then add an entry in `subdomains.json` with proper title, logo url and the subdomain to be assigned.

+As a POC the orders are also added in this JSON for now.